AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: AMEIR

 \textbf{Stage~1: Behavior Modeling on Sequential Features}.
-To extract the sequential representation from user's behavior, AMER introduces a block-wise macro search space to model sequential patterns based on grouped behavioral embedding $\mathbf{H}_0^b = [(\mathbf{e}_1^{b})^\mathsf{T}, (\mathbf{e}_2^{b})^\mathsf{T}, ..., (\mathbf{e}_T^{b})^\mathsf{T}]^\mathsf{T} \in \mathbb{R}^{T \times N_bK}$.
-The behavior modeling networks in the search space are constructed by stacking a fixed number of $L_b$ residual blocks, where the $l$-th block receives the hidden state $\mathbf{H}_{l-1}^b$ from the previous block as input and produces new hidden state $\mathbf{H}_l^b$ of the same dimension.
-Each block consists of three consecutive operations, i.e., normalization, layer and activation, which are selected from the corresponding operation sets.
-Therefore, the hidden state of layer $l \in [1, ..., L_b]$ can be represented by:
+To extract the sequential representation from user's behavior, AMEIR introduces a \textbf{block-wise behavior modeling network} to model sequential patterns based on grouped behavioral embedding $\mathbf{H}_0^a = [\mathbf{e}_1^{a}, \mathbf{e}_2^{a}, ..., \mathbf{e}_T^{a}]$.
+The behavior modeling network is constructed by stacking a fixed number of $L_a$ residual \textbf{building blocks}, where the $l$-th block receives the hidden state $\mathbf{H}_{l-1}^a$ from the previous block as input and generates a new hidden state $\mathbf{H}_l^a$ of the same dimension.
+Each block consists of three consecutive operations of normalization, layer, and activation, which are selected from the corresponding \textbf{operation sets} in the \textbf{search subspace of building blocks}.
+The hidden state of layer $l$ is formulated as: